Home / Blog / Your Complete Guide To Fast People Search Removal

 People search sites like FastPeopleSearch are websites that collect and share information from various sources.

-Other websites may republish this information with or without your consent.
+Furthermore, other websites may republish this information with or without your consent.
 If your record is shared to multiple sites, you can easily see how difficult the removal process may be.
 To opt out, removal of your personal info requires visits to each site, then submitting a removal request using the tools provided by the sites.

 Illustration of a tablet held by two hands displaying a screen with personal information, including a profile picture and text sections.
 The blue background features "Personal Information" at the top, hinting at ways to suppress Google search results efficiently.

 Anyone with a computer and internet access can view free details about you, thanks to data broker sites like FastPeopleSearch.
-How did these data brokers get the information in the first place?
+How did these data brokers get the information in the first place, though?
+There are two primary sources for information collected by a people search database like FastPeopleSearch:

 Public Records